sammiee5311/sammiee5311.github.com/_posts/2020-12-01-[raspi]Self-Driving(2).md

 It detects well because I've taken pictures over 500 pictures and trained it over 8 hours. <br>

-However, It was slow in order to detect object and get the distance as well. <br>
+However, It was slow in order to detect an object and get the distance as well. <br>

 ### yolov3-tiny object detection

+It worked quite well with yolov3-tiny to detect the statue and get the prediction of steering values.

 <center><img src="/assets/images/post/raspberry_pi/self_driving/yolo/object_detection.gif" width="450" height="450"></center>